HOW MUCH IS YOUR PREMISES LIABILITY WORTH?

 In all cases, whether you are filing a suit against a government entity or a private party, meeting with a qualified California premises liability lawyer as soon as possible after an accident on another’s property is a must.

-Call a Skilled California Premises Liability Lawyer Today
+Call an Experienced California Premises Liability Lawyer Today

 When you enter a property other than your own in the state of California, the owner of that property owes you a duty of care and must ensure that their property is maintained in a reasonably safe condition.
 When this duty of care is breached and you are harmed as a result of a hazard that should have been corrected, you maintain the right to bring forth a claim for damages against that property owner.